-Members of the general public may request community notification flyers for information concerning sexually violent predators in a particular community by contacting the Lowndes County Sheriff's Department at 120 Prison Farm Road Valdosta, Ga., 229-671-2900..
+Members of the general public may request community notification flyers for information concerning sexually violent predators in a particular community by contacting the Lowndes County Sheriff's Department at 120 Prison Farm Road Valdosta, Ga., 229-671-2900.
+This information is also available on the Internet at http://gbi.georgia.gov/georgia-sex-offender-registry.